ci-compass/cicf/week05-containers-and-debugging/README.md

 ```

 The container should have started and be running in the background.
-Docker printed the id for this container.
+Docker printed the ID for this container.
 We will let `{id}` refer to
 the first few letters/digits of this id.

 ```